Azure-Samples/media-services-dotnet-dynamic-encryption-with-drm/README.md

 # Using PlayReady and/or Widevine Dynamic Common Encryption with Media Services v2 .NET

+## NOTE

+You can find the latest and most extensive Media Services v3 .NET samples in the [Azure Media Services v3](https://github.com/Azure-Samples/media-services-v3-dotnet) repository.

+## Overview

-The sample shows how to use Azure Media Services to dynamically encrypt your content with PlayReady and Widevine DRMs.
+The sample in this repo shows how to use Azure Media Services v2 to dynamically encrypt your content with PlayReady and Widevine DRMs.

 For detailed information about the sample, see [Using PlayReady and/or Widevine Dynamic Common Encryption with .NET](http://azure.microsoft.com/documentation/articles/media-services-protect-with-drm/)